 Don’t Invite Unwanted Coworkers

 This one is usually the number one issue people have when planning their wedding.
-Do you invite the coworkers and boss?
-Sit down and think about all the people you work directly with–the ones you see every day.
+Do you invite coworkers and the boss?
+Sit down and think about all the people you work directly with–the ones you see daily.
 Then think to yourself, “If I was going out for dinner, would I invite this person?”
 When you use this methodology, it will really help shape your ideas of who should be invited.

 You Don’t Have to Invite Everyone with a Date

 Deciding if you should invite someone with a date can really make your numbers add up to grand proportions.
-And sometimes when you invite someone with a date, they feel burdened with having to go find one.
-A lot people have this problem because they may have a friend who is dating someone and said friend feels they should be invited.
-Guess what, they shouldn’t.
+And sometimes, when you invite someone on a date, they feel burdened with finding one.
+Many people have this problem because they may have a friend dating someone, and said friend feels they should be invited.
+Guess what?
+They shouldn’t.

-If they are married, engaged, living together, or have dated for more than six months, they get invited.
+They get invited if they are married, engaged, living together, or have dated for more than six months.
 Anything aside from that, it’s a no. When you have to tell someone their date is not invited, state your rules.
-Even if they put up a fight, still let your friend know that’s the rule you and your fiancé decided on.
-It’s cut and dry and across the board and the only way to make it fair.
+Even if they put up a fight, let your friend know that’s the rule you and your fiancé decided on.
+It’s cut and dry and across the board, and the only way to make it fair.

 Lily’s Bridal and Prom Boutique offers Wedding Gowns and Prom Dresses up to size 30.
 Lily’s Bridal offers the largest selection of exclusive designer Wedding Gowns and Prom Dresses in Maryland.
 Curvy and Plus Size Brides, you must see the best Wedding dress selection in Maryland.